Juncheng-Li/AABKoala/README.md

 # AABKoala
-Automatic Audit Benchmarking Project with the Koala Team Bacause of the data increament and increasing complexity of autdit data, a normal Excel table is not able to handle the audit process and data analysis conducted by ARPANSA.
+Bacause of the data increament and increasing complexity of autdit data, a normal Excel table is not able to handle the audit process and data analysis conducted by ARPANSA.
 As a result, a database is urgently required.
 This project normalises the Excel data into a Mysql database schema and implemented a backend to automate the "IMRT" and "3DRT" analysis process.

 An local program is also developed as a replacement of front-end to allow user to run the automated process.